nimajupyter/test/README.md

 # Test

-This is a test repo for Github intro.
+This is a test repo for Github intro!